 Chocolates and Liquorice

 Credit: Flickr / JonoTakesPhotos / CC BY 2.0

 Norway offers a feast for candy lovers with a variety of succulent chocolates, cookies, jellies, and dry fruits.
-Salty liquorice candy (called Salmaikki) is a Norwegian specialty, available at candy stalls around Mathallen Oslo.
-Don’t forget to try out liquorice chocolates for a delightfully sweet and savory experience.
+Salty liquorice candy (called Salmaikki) is a Norwegian speciality, available at candy stalls around Mathallen Oslo.
+Don’t forget to try out liquorice chocolates for a delightfully sweet and savoury experience.

-Sølje is traditional silver jewelry, whose hanging designs were once thought to ward off evil from the wearer.
+Sølje is traditional silver jewellery, whose hanging designs were once thought to ward off evil from the wearer.
 It was usually worn as a pin or buckle; part of the Bunad ensemble (Norwegian folk dress).
-Today you can find earrings, brooches, and pendants with exquisite craftsmanship as well as other Norwegian pewter jewelry at shops like Hasla and Sugar Shop Smykkestudio in Oslo.
+Today you can find earrings, brooches, and pendants with exquisite craftsmanship as well as other Norwegian pewter jewellery at shops like Hasla and Sugar Shop Smykkestudio in Oslo.

 Credit: Flickr / Nicholas Lundgaard / CC BY-SA 2.0

 There is nothing like waking up to a warm cup of coffee on a wintry Norway day.
 Most Norwegians share this sentiment; boasting one of the highest per capita coffee consumptions in the world, second only to Finland.
 Light roasts are generally more prominent with coffee shops like Fuglen stocking products from all four leading Norwegian roasters: Supreme Roastworks, Tim Wendelboe, Kaffa and Solberg & Hansen.
 Grab a pick-me-up from one of several cafes peppered throughout Oslo, for a truly complete Norway experience.